spyridouladev/PVCalc/README.md

-# SolarECA
+# PVCalc

-SolarECA is a Python application that analyzes and calculates solar energy potential production based on forecast data from geographical inputs.
+PVCalc is a Python application that analyzes and calculates solar energy potential production based on forecast data from geographical inputs.
 It integrates various data sources and uses the `pvlib` Python library for solar irradiance modeling.

 ---